Madman10K/madman10k.github.io/blog/2025/recap-2025.md

 that at [Heapforge](https://heapforge.com), we're currently working on creating a cross-platform font editing application specifically for those who need to edit large font files.
 This application will also have Youyin/hanzi-writer/make-me-a-hanzi integration to allow users to generate their own characters too.

-### Ebooks and courses
-Given my large amount of knowledge about modern operating systems, desktop application development, software distribution and internationalisation, I have planned to write a number of short ebooks that will give people a quick and easy introduction into these topics.

-I might also create online video courses based on these ebooks in the future.

 ### Returning to game development
 Funnily enough, long ago I bought a Steam publishing license, so I also develop a small game and publish it on Steam in the next couple of years.
 Maybe a revive of one of my past projects?
 Nobody really knows what, or if I will ever get back into game development again.